RostislavKlech/SQL-Interface/README.md

 1. **Opening the File:** The script detects the file type based on its extension (`.xlsx`, `.csv`, `.json`, or `.txt`) and loads the data into a pandas DataFrame.
 2. **Loading Data into SQLite:** The data is transferred to an in-memory SQLite database, making it available for SQL queries.
 3. **Graphical Interface:** The Tkinter GUI allows users to enter SQL queries and view results in a table format with vertical scrolling.

-Note that snake_case (or camelCase) names of columns are needed.

 ## Handling Errors